 It was particularly embarrassing when I forgot to wash my dish tray and it became the home of to a family of five lizards.
 If your electronics PCB is placed in a damp, dark and humid environment, these friendly reptiles are going to be only one of many problems.
 This is why it is important to design with your board’s environment in mind.
 Humid environments are particularly challenging, so let’s explore what can go wrong and how you can prevent damaging your electronics.

-A common problem caused by moisture is the formation of water droplets on electronics, particularly PCBs since it corrodes the copper traces.
+A common problem caused by humidity is the formation of water droplets on electronics, particularly PCBs, since it corrodes the copper traces.
 Condensation on a powered PCB can cause short circuits and damage to other components.
 Besides directly damaging the PCB, humid environment attracts reptiles and insects that can potentially cause short circuits.

 Water Droplets Can Cause Short Circuits

 How To Prevent Humidity From Damaging Embedded Systems.

 Obviously these are situations we would all like to avoid, here are some best practices for doing this.

 Of course, the easiest solution for keeping your electronics safe from moisture is to apply the conformal coating and place it into an enclosure.
 It gives a decent protection on the PCB as the exposed copper and components are coated with materials like acrylic, urethanes, and silicone.
 The downside of this passive approach is that rework on the PCB can be difficult, as you’ll need to strip of the coating before the components can be removed and reapplying them before the PCB is re-installed.

 Some embedded systems are commonly placed inside industrial enclosures and trapped moisture can be an annoying problem.
 Installing a fan that sucks the air out from the casing can help in reducing the humidity.
 You can see a similar application in your bathroom’s exhaust fan.